 The Manager of Transportation Services is ultimately responsible for winter maintenance operations within the City of Temiskaming Shores.
 The Superintendent of Transportation Services, reporting to the Manager of Transportation Services, is directly responsible, for winter maintenance operations.
-The two Superintendents of the operations division have front line management level responsibilities, for directing the winter maintenance operations.
+The Superintendent of the operations division has front line management level responsibilities, for directing the winter maintenance operations.